Keto Italian Chicken Skewers

 - Refrigerate: Remove from skewers and place in a heavy-duty zipper bag or airtight container in the fridge for up to three days.

-- Freezing: Put leftovers in a freezer bag to store for up to three months in the freezer.
+- Freezing: Put leftovers in a freezer bag and store for up to 3 months.

 - Defrost: Thaw overnight in the refrigerator for the best texture.

-- Reheating: Heat chicken in the microwave for 30 to 90 seconds, depending on how much you reheat.
+- Reheating: Heat the chicken in the microwave for 30 to 90 seconds, depending on how much you’re reheating.

 Frequently asked questions